Representative Brody

-"Representative Brody" is the tenth episode of the first season of the psychological thriller TV series Homeland.
-It originally aired on Showtime on December 4, 2011.
+"Representative Brody" is the tenth episode of the first season of the psychological thriller television series Homeland.
+It was originally shown on Showtime on December 4, 2011.

 Brody is approached with an opportunity for a Congress seat.
 In an attempt to close in on Walker, the CIA targets the diplomat who made contact with him.

 Plot

 Vice President Walden (Jamey Sheridan) visits Brody (Damian Lewis) at his home.
 He offers Brody the chance to run for a seat in the House of Representatives soon to be vacated by the disgraced Richard Johnson.
 Brody accepts the offer.
-Jessica (Morena Baccarin), however, is resistant to the idea, fearing the media scrutiny and disruption to their lives.
-Jessica also reveals that she knows Brody and Carrie had an affair, much to Brody's surprise.
+Jessica (Morena Baccarin) is resistant to the idea, fearing the media scrutiny and disruption to their lives.
+She also reveals that she knows Brody and Carrie had an affair, much to Brody's surprise.